Family Exhibits

 Key achievements

-• Recognised with international awards
+• Recognized with several international awards.

 • Wide view of an immersive energy-themed room with glowing floor tiles and colorful wall graphics depicting Qatar’s energy landscape and infrastructure.